Corned Beef Egg Rolls

 TLDR, Detroit used to be (and in some ways, still is) a mecca of Jewish delis and corned beef shops.
 When they sliced up corned beef for sandwiches, the delis were left with a lot of scraps (the pieces of beef too small to really use for sandwiches).

 Food waste is like throwing money down the drain at any restaurant, so one Detroit deli started wrapping the scraps into egg rolls.
-They were so popular that many other delis followed suit.
+This snack was so popular that many other delis followed suit.

 - corned beef brisket – you can use left over corned beef from St. Patrick’s Day, or you can buy sliced corned beef from the deli counter.
 Both ways are delicious.

-- Swiss cheese – some Detroit delis use cheese in their egg rolls, some do not, but I prefer the ones with cheese.
+- Swiss cheese – some Detroit delis use cheese in their egg rolls, some do not, but we prefer the ones with cheese.
 It kind of binds everything together!
 Mozzarella works, too.

-- coleslaw mix – I like to use a bag of coleslaw mix here because it gives me both cabbage and a little bit of carrot for color.
-But I discuss other options below.
+- coleslaw mix – we like to use a bag of coleslaw mix here because it gives us both cabbage and a little bit of carrot for color.
+But we discuss other options below.

 - sugar – just a little bit of sweetness makes these salty reuben egg rolls even more craveable.